huashengdun/webssh/README.md

 ### Quickstart

-1. Install this app `pip install webssh`
+1. Install this app, run command `pip install webssh`
-2. Start a webserver `wssh`
+2. Start a webserver, run command `wssh`
 3. Open your browser, navigate to `127.0.0.1:8888`
 4. Input your data, submit the form.